-With the 2021 CISSP SuperReview package, you’ll get:
+With the 2023 CISSP SuperReview package, you’ll get the following:

 Allen Keele prepares and narrates all of the video lessons.
 What is more, Keele is a security systems expert with a long list of credentials, including CISSP, CFE, CISM, and CRISC.
 I subsequently suggest that you only review with professionals like Keele.